Tokyo Olympics say costs $12.6B; Audit report says much more

 “As in the previous year, their report did not classify the cost of these items and activities based on their direct relevance to the games,” Tokyo organizers said in a statement to the Associated Press.
 “It aggregated a wide range of projects that could be seen as contributing to the games, including those that were implemented without regard to the games.”

-The respected Japanese financial newspaper Nikkei and the daily Asahi also calculated Olympic costs They said spending was far above what organizers contend.
+The respected Japanese financial newspaper Nikkei and the daily Asahi also calculated Olympic costs.
+They said spending was far above what organizers contend.
 They also placed overall spending at about 3 trillion yen, or about $28 billion.

 The audit board report urged more transparency.